There are plenty of reasons to import a car or truck into Belize if you’re going to be spending any extended time there.

 For example, I would list one of each item, no matter how many I was bringing.
 We had two sets of three sconces each.
 I wrote down two sets of three sconces each.
-I could easily have declared one or two wall lamps, and whichever one was inspected would be the one on the list.

 There will be an inspection of your goods, but it will probably be cursory, probably just before closing time.
 The officer pointed to a bright yellow carpenter’s planer and asked me what it was.
 It was on the list, we were good.
 We had to open a bike which was in a box.
 She wanted to know what kind of bike it was.

 My husband had stuffed all kinds of other things in the bike box to save space.
 Among those things was a printer still in a box that had somehow not made it on the list.
 The agent turned her back, and the printer disappeared to an already inspected area of the car.

 You can pay your duty with a credit card or cash.

 Always Pay For Insurance

 Although you have miles of Belizean roads to go before you sleep (unless you live in Corozal), resist the temptation to skip the insurance purchase.
 Both times that my husband David has exited customs, police officers checking for insurance were stationed just down the road.

 Once you’re finally free from customs, you have one more stop to make—you have to purchase Belizean liability insurance (comprehensive is only available on cars eight years old or less, according to my insurance agent).